TheLastSultan/InstaCraam/README.md

 - BCrypt for password hashing and privacy

 ### Frontend
 Facebook's [React](https://facebook.github.io/react/) frontend framework was used for speedy rendering.
-[Redux](http://redux.js.org) architecture was used for unidirectional dat
+[Redux](http://redux.js.org) architecture was used for unidirectional data flow.

 - Webpack for bundling
 - Guard for live reloading